PrakharPandey2729/SentimentAnalysisBERT/README.md

 ### Zero-Shot

-We used the 'bert base multilingual uncased sentiment' model, a variant of BERT specifically designed for sentiment analysis.
+We used the `Bert base multilingual uncased sentiment` model, a variant of BERT specifically designed for sentiment analysis.
 It includes 12 transformer blocks, 768 hidden layers, and 12 attention heads.

 ### Fine-Tuning

 The model architecture includes an input layer, a pre-processing layer, a BERT encoder, a dropout layer for regularization, and an output layer with 5 units for classification.
-We used the Categorical Crossentropy loss function and the AdamW optimizer with a learning rate scheduler.
+We used the `Categorical Cross-Entropy` loss function and the AdamW optimizer with a learning rate scheduler.

 ## Results